hariudacityarchives/zombie_project/README.md

 ## Instruction to Play the Game
 1. Use Keys 'G' or 'E' to Zoom in or Zoom Out to see the entire Map
-2. Use Keys 'A' 'D' 'W' 'X' to Move the Player Left/Right Up/Down
+2. Use Keys 'A' 'S' 'W' 'X' to Move the Player Left/Right Up/Down
 3. Use the Mouse to Shoot 'Humans and Zombie'